Skip to main content

 Is it a big deal if your cat bites you?
 When you should be freaking out

 When you have a cat in your home, chances are you spend plenty of time patting him and interacting with him.
 These interactions are usually peaceful and enjoyable for you both.
 It might surprise you, then, if your cat ever bites you.
-A bite can be unexpected and seem unprompted, but there are many reasons why your cat might bite you.
+A bite can be unexpected and can seem unprompted, but there are many logical reasons why your cat might bite you.

-If you’re wondering, “Why did my cat bite me?” there are a few things that might be going on.
-It’s important to never get mad at your cat or use negative reinforcement.
-You need to get to the root of the problem, find a solution that prevents your cat from repeating this behavior, and tend to the wound quickly.
+If you’re wondering, “Why did my cat bite me?”
+There are a few things that might be going on.
+It’s important never to get mad at your cat or use negative reinforcement.
+You need to get to the root of the problem and find a solution that prevents your cat from repeating this behavior and tends to the wound quickly.

 Kitten biting the toe of a blue Croc shoe

 Sometimes, cats learn to bite when they are kittens.
-Allowing kittens to nip at your hands might be cute and not hurt that much while they’re young, but it can cause problems as they grow up.
+Allowing kittens to nip at your hands might be cute and not hurt much while they’re young, but it can cause problems as they grow up.
 Kittens who have learned that this behavior is acceptable may continue it as adult cats, which can be painful for you.

-It’s also possible that your cat is frustrated and feeling aggressive toward something else, but taking it out on you.
+It’s also possible that your cat is frustrated and feeling aggressive toward something else but taking it out on you.
 That aggression might be caused by a new pet in the household or some other source of stress.

 How to stop your cat from biting

+To prevent your cat from biting, PetMD recommends visiting the vet to rule out pain or other medical concerns.
 Next, make sure that you’re playing with your cat daily to satisfy his natural predatory instincts.
 If your cat tries to bite you during playtime, turn around and walk away.
 You’ll be establishing an important boundary and teaching your cat that if he bites you, the activity he enjoys stops.

 You can also learn to read your cat’s body language to better understand if he’s overstimulated or agitated.
 Look for signs like pinned-back ears, hissing, a flicking tail, and dilated pupils to identify when your cat is bothered.
 During these times, give your cat plenty of space and wait until he’s calmer before you approach him.